 In the evening, the florentine fried chicken or squid ink linguini with a rhubarb martini.
 Absolute perfection.

 A 2 part tiny home nestled at the base of Taranaki with unmatched mountain views.
 15 mins from town and the beach, a stone throw to the mountain and bike tracks this self-contained tiny home is a perfect spot for those wishing to visit Taranaki for an adventure or to unwind.

 Powered from both solar panels and hydro turbines, this place is as “off-the-grid” as it gets.
 Built by owner Edward in 40 days of mayhem to help pay off his student loan, on the wider property there is a lake with kayaks, farm animals, rowboat, gardens, walkways all of which are available for you to explore and use.

 100% off-the-grid with a strong focus on self-sufficiency and sustainability, what better place could there be to complement your stay in beautiful Taranaki.
-If you have never used Airbnb before, you can also get a discount on your first stay by signing up here.

 Further Things To Consider Before Any Adventure

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!

 Many budget travelers (including me) indulge in worldwide airport lounge access, so we can experience luxury while still slumming it in economy.
 Naturally, we would never leave home without a more general travel guide since we couldn’t possibly cover everything here!